 Stretching out this muscle group cannot be stressed enough, as it is imperative in generating power to the pedals.
 Having sore quadriceps would result in subpar performance However, having fully recovered quad muscles results in a positive performance.

-All you have to do to stretch this muscle group, is to lie on your stomach, bend one knee as far back, grab the ankle and pull your knee towards your buttocks.
+All you have to do to stretch this muscle group is to lie on your stomach, bend one knee as far back, grab the ankle and pull your knee towards your buttocks.
 Maintaining this posture for around 30-60 seconds is more than enough for each leg.

 This muscle is considered the powerhouse for cycling.
 Moreover, it is this muscle group that rests on the saddle, which can result in higher fatigue as opposed to the other muscles.

 One of the best ways to stretch this muscle group is by doing a ‘Pigeon’ pose.
 Start by bending your right knee and bringing that leg forward as if you were going to step into a lunge.
 Bring your right knee to the floor on the outside of your right hand.
 Make sure the other leg is straight and flat on the floor.
 Once stable, slowly bring your torso down over the right leg.
-Repeat with other leg.
+Repeat with the other leg.

 The Downward Dog yoga pose is sure to help in alleviating those cramps.
 All you have to do is get on all fours with your buttocks as the highest point.
 While in that position try to keep your feet flat on the ground for around 30-60 seconds.
 You could even modify the pose by putting one leg over the other, and alternating.